okaanyildiz/react-tailwind-github-finder-app/README.md

 13) In the div of the return statement add the tailwind classes in the code below.
 14) In that div we will map through the users.
 15) With map() method, map the users  and show the data in an h3 element.
 To reach the users we have to map “login”.
+16) Add UserResults to the Home page.
-16) Now you can display the users in the home page.
+17) Now you can display the users list in the home page.
-17) If we wait for the data we will show a “Loading…” warning.
+18) If we wait for the data we will show a “Loading…” warning.
 So we will add an if statement for conditional rendering.
-18) Wrap the return statement with an if conditional.
+19) Wrap the return statement with an if conditional.
 If the data doesn’t show up, display an h3 element with a “Loading…” content.

 UserResults.jsx :

 ```
-import axios from 'axios'
-import { useEffect, useState } from 'react'
+import { useState, useEffect } from 'react'

 function UserResults() {

-   // Api data trackers
    const [users, setUsers] = useState([])
    const [loading, setLoading] = useState(true)

    useEffect(() => {
        fetchUsers()
-   }, [])

-   // Fetch users from the api
+   })

    async function fetchUsers() {
-       const response = await axios.get(`${process.env.REACT_APP_GITHUB_URL}/users`, {
+       const response = await fetch(`${process.env.REACT_APP_GITHUB_URL}/users`, {
            headers: {
                Authorization: `token ${process.env.REACT_APP_GITHUB_TOKEN}`
            }
        })
-       // Add .data to reach the users array
-       setUsers(response.data)
+       const data = await response.json()
+       setUsers(data)
        setLoading(false)
    }
-   // Add a conditional rendering in case of a delay

    if (!loading) {
        return (
            <div className='grid grid-cols-1 gap-8 xl:grid-cols-4 lg:grid-cols-3 md:grid-cols-2'>
-               // List the users
                {users.map((user) => (
                    <h3>{user.login}</h3>
                ))}